Matthew-Dove/Std.Out/README.md

 # 2.1.6

 * Moved stdout dependency injection extensions down to the core layer, to keep the nuget packages in one place; avoiding duplications.

+# 2.1.7

+* Made all types internal, not related to the IStdOut interface, option models, or DI extension methods.